MrPowers/mungingdata/docs/apache-spark/filter-where.md

   - "apache-spark"
 ---

+# Important Considerations when filtering in Spark with filter and where

 This blog post explains how to filter in Spark and discusses the vital factors to consider when filtering.

 Poorly executed filtering operations are a common bottleneck in Spark analyses.